Position: Beyond Euclidean -- Foundation Models Should Embrace Non-Euclidean Geometries: Foundation Models Should Embrace Non-Euclidean Geometries

 Moreover, non-trivial distortion exists when embedding other forms of topological space as well, including the sphere $S^k\subseteq \R^{k+1}$, as shown in the following theorem. \begin{theorem}\cite{robinson2006sphere} Let $(X,d_X)$ be a metric space with $X = \{a, b, c, d\}$ and $d_X(a,b) = d_X(a,c) = d_X(a,d) = 2L$ and $d_X(b,d) = d_X(c,d) = L$ for $L\in\R^+$.
-Then $X$ admits no isometric embedding into $\R^n$ for any $n$. \end{theorem} As these points can be isometrically embedded into $S^k$, \cref{sphere_dist} shows that $S^k$ cannot be isometrically embedded into $\R^n$ for any $n\in\mathbb{N}$, resulting in distortion when encoding properties such as rotational equivariance.
-In contrast, non-Euclidean geometry (e.g., hyperbolic or spherical spaces) can provide a more natural representation of complex topological structures, \textbf{reducing distortion and dimensionality} of the embedding space.
-For instance, \cite{sarkar2011low} showed that every finite tree admits an embedding into the hyperbolic plane $\mathbb{H}^2$ with only $1 + \epsilon$ multiplicative distortion for any $\epsilon > 0$.
-This leads to a distortion bound of $O(1)$ while requiring low dimensionality.
+Then $X$ admits no isometric embedding into $\R^n$ for any $n$. \end{theorem} As these points can be isometrically embedded into $S^k$, \cref{sphere_dist} shows that $S^k$ cannot be isometrically embedded into $\R^n$ for any $n\in\mathbb{N}$, resulting in distortion when encoding rotational equivariance.
+In contrast, non-Euclidean geometry can provide a more natural representation of complex topological structures, \textbf{reducing distortion and dimensionality} of the embedding space.
+For instance, \cite{sarkar2011low} showed that every finite tree admits an embedding into the hyperbolic plane $\mathbb{H}^2$ with $1 + \epsilon$ multiplicative distortion for any $\epsilon > 0$, leading to $O(1)$ distortion with low dimensionality.

 \textbf{Take-away.} The implications of the previous theoretical discussion are numerous: (1) \textbf{Limited scalability.} \cref{min_dim} highlights the distortion-dimension trade-off for Euclidean foundation models when embedding complex structures, which is reflected in the computational resources required in these models.
 Non-Euclidean geometry produces higher quality embeddings in significantly lower dimensions, offering enhanced model scalability; (2) \textbf{Performance bottleneck.} \cref{dist_theorem} and \ref{sphere_dist} demonstrate that even in the case of an abundance of compute resources, the linear assumption in Euclidean foundation models could still incur significant distortion regardless of the embedding dimension for a wide range of topological structures, resulting in a performance upper bound.
+These theoretical results are validated in \cref{sec:geometry_stats}.